Mapping Burn Severity After Wildfires: NBR and Satellite-Based Assessment

 SAR-based detection: Sentinel-1 coherence loss and backscatter change detect burned areas through smoke and clouds — useful when optical imagery is unavailable immediately post-fire.

-Thermal anomalies: Active fire detection (MODIS, VIIRS) maps fire progression in near-real-time, complementing post-fire severity assessment.
+Thermal anomalies: Active fire detection from MODIS and VIIRS maps fire progression in near-real-time, complementing post-fire severity assessment.

 - Binary burned/unburned: 90-95% accuracy